Skip to content

 Overwhelming medical needs in Gaza

-The new field hospital in Rafah is helping to meet some of the overwhelming medical needs in Gaza, complementing the vital work of the Palestine Red Crescent Society.
+The field hospital complements the vital work of the Palestine Red Crescent Society.

 For months, people in Gaza have been struggling to access medical care due to the overwhelming demands for health services and the collapse of most functioning health facilities.